ArturoVM/db-testing-environment/README.md

 ```

 To turn it on again use `vagrant up --provision` or `vagrant up && vagrant
-provision`, after the first time, turning on the machines will take considerably
+provision`.
+After the first time, turning on the machines will take considerably
 less time.

 ## Using the testing environment